syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 ## Special time regions

-You can restrict user interaction like selection and highlight specific region of time in Timeline view by adding special time region in the [SpecialTimeRegions](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~SpecialTimeRegions.html) property of `SfSchedule`.
-You need to set [StartHour](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimeRegionSettings~StartHour.html) and [EndHour](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimeRegionSettings~EndHour.html) properties of [TimeRegionSettings](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimeRegionSettings.html) to create a special time region.
-You can also set `StartHour` and `EndHour` in double value which will be converted to time to show required time duration in minutes.
-By default, `StatHour` and `EndHour` values are 0.
+You can restrict user interaction such as selection and highlight specific region of time in `TimelineView` by adding `SpecialTimeRegion` in the [SpecialTimeRegions](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~SpecialTimeRegions.html) property of `SfSchedule`.
+You need to set the [StartHour](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimeRegionSettings~StartHour.html) and [EndHour](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimeRegionSettings~EndHour.html) properties of [TimeRegionSettings](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimeRegionSettings.html) to create `SpecialTimeRegion`.
+You can also set `StartHour` and `EndHour` in double value, which will be converted to time to show the required time duration in minutes.
+By default, the values of `StartHour` and `EndHour` are 0.

 ### Special time region appearance

-You can customize the appearance of SpecialTimeRegion by using [Color](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimeRegionSettings~Color.html) and [TextColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimeRegionSettings~TextColor.html) properties of `TimeRegionSettings`.
+You can customize the appearance of `SpecialTimeRegion` using the [Color](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimeRegionSettings~Color.html) and [TextColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimeRegionSettings~TextColor.html) properties of `TimeRegionSettings`.

 ### Selection restriction in time slots

-You can enable/disable the touch interaction of a special time region by using [CanEdit](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimeRegionSettings~CanEdit.html) property of `TimeRegionSettings`.
-By default, it is true.
+You can enable/disable the touch interaction of `SpecialTimeRegion` using [CanEdit](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimeRegionSettings~CanEdit.html) property of `TimeRegionSettings`.
+By default, its value is true.

 {% tabs %}
 {% highlight xaml %}